Updated 2023 with latest pricing

 When Slightly Wrong Sized Attachments are Ok

 An attachment can fit in a larger hole than it’s made for, but it will be able to wiggle and maybe tip down a little, depending on the snugness of the bracket that goes over the tubing.

 Similarly, attachment brackets can fit onto slightly smaller tubing than what they were designed for.
 This can be less bad than the wrong peg size, because you can glue shims (UHMW plastic or wood) to the inside of the attachment’s bracket to make it fit.
 Some attachments work well enough even if they’re loose.
 Some don’t have enough pressure put on them to be a safety issue, like a battle rope anchor, but it could still rattle.

-The steel gauge (wall thickness) of rack tubing does not factor in.
-The tubes are fabricated to match the right outside diameter.
+Lastly, the steel gauge (wall thickness) of rack tubing does not factor into compatibility.
+The tubes are fabricated to an outside diameter spec.

 When You Should Not Use the Wrong Sized Attachments

-I don’t recommend you use certain safety-critical attachments that don’t fit quite right, such as J-hooks, steel safety arms, or plate holders, unless you have a good way of retrofitting it to be snug enough.
+I don’t recommend you use load-bearing attachments that don’t fit quite right, such as J-hooks, steel safety arms, or plate holders, unless you have a good way of retrofitting it to be snug enough.
 Use some common sense, visualize it, and you’ll get the idea.

 List of Power Rack Attachments by Size